Rafaaaaeel/Folder_and_files_generator/README.md

 ## What he makes?

-This is a node.js script to use when do you go a start your web project.
+This is a node.js script to use when do you will start your web project.

 Inside the code you can edit the arrays **"assets"** to add the folders do you want, and edit the **"files"** to add more files, standard setting create this files: